 Neck and back injuries are also common auto accident injuries.
 This type of trauma ranges from temporary whiplash to injury of spinal discs.
 Discs in the neck can herniate (bulge), rupture or slip.
 Compression fractures or herniation can harm discs in the mid and lower back.
 This can lead to permanent disability and require risky surgery.

 Injuries to the trunk are also common.
-An auto accident can cause fractured ribs, punctured lungs, and injuries to spleen, liver, aorta or heart.
+An auto accident can cause fractured ribs, punctured lungs, and injuries to the spleen, liver, aorta, or heart.
 All require emergency surgery to treat.

 Article Source: //EzineArticles.com/6661042

-Our car accident law firm is located in Mesa, Arizona, and handles cases throughout Maricopa County, including Gilbert, Chandler, Phoenix, Queen Creek, Tempe, Scottsdale, Paradise Valley, Cave Creek, Fountain Hills, Ahwatukee, Apache Junction, Anthem, Glendale, El Mirage, Tolleson, Goodyear, Avondale, Litchfield Park, Peoria, Surprise, Sun City and Buckeye.
+Our car accident law firm is located in Mesa, Arizona, and handles cases throughout Maricopa County, including Gilbert auto accidents, Chandler, Phoenix, Queen Creek, Tempe, Scottsdale, Paradise Valley, Cave Creek, Fountain Hills, Ahwatukee, Apache Junction, Anthem, Glendale, El Mirage, Tolleson, Goodyear, Avondale, Litchfield Park, Peoria, Surprise, Sun City, and Buckeye.